Nolan Gorman Preview, Player Props: Cardinals vs. Phillies

-The St. Louis Cardinals and Nolan Gorman (.400 slugging percentage over his past 10 games, including two homers), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.
+The St. Louis Cardinals and Nolan Gorman (.389 slugging percentage over his past 10 games, including two homers), take on starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Phillies.
+He had a hitless showing in his most recent game (0-for-3) against the Phillies.

 Nolan Gorman Game Info & Props vs. the Phillies